JasonHuang8/aws-server-room-monitor/README.md

 ## How it Works

 Simulated sensor data from a Python script is streamed and ingested into AWS IoT Core, processed serverlessly via Lambda, and stored in S3 or used to trigger real-time alerts via SNS.
 Logs and metrics are also sent to CloudWatch for further function analysis.
+Python multithreading used to simulate multiple server racks concurrently.

 ## Architecture Diagram